CompAndSave/hugo-decap-ti/content/posts/eco-friendly-grilling-tips-make-meals-greener.md

 ---
 title: "Eco-Friendly Grilling Tips: Make Your Meals Greener"
 date: 2017-06-13T13:00:52.000Z
+authors: Jessica Cohen
 slug: eco-friendly-grilling-tips-make-meals-greener
+featured_image: /blog/images/archive/2017/06/food-dinner-grilled-shashlik.jpg
 description: "Eco-Friendly Grilling Tips: Make Your Meals Greener"
-featured_image: /blog/images/archive/2017/06/food-dinner-grilled-shashlik.jpg
-authors: Jessica Cohen
-tags: [Eco-friendly,tips,heart health,healthy food]
+tags:
+  - Eco-friendly
+  - tips
+  - heart health
+  - healthy food
 ---
 It's that time of year when everyone can enjoy a meal outdoors.
 Yet those delicious barbecue meals can be enormously taxing on the environment if we aren't paying attention.
 As we break out the grill and start preparing our favorite marinades, let's also use these eco-friendly grilling tips.

 Eco-friendly grilling is not only about the ingredients in our meals and sides, but it is also about the way we shop, prepare, and cook our food.
 These eco-friendly grilling tips are sure to make your meal a bit greener.